MyFactomWallet/ledger-toolchain/README.md

 The testing and building of the app has been tested using Ubuntu 17.04.
 Permission for the Ledger USB device needs to first be granted by Linux.
 Both the setup-buildenv.sh and setup.installenv.sh scripts will execute the setup-udev.sh script.

 Please note, the setup-udev.sh script needs to configure the udev rules in /etc which requires elevated privledges.
-Because of this the setup-buildenv.sh and setup-installenv.sh will call 'sudo ./setup-udev.sh' and you will most likely be prompted for a password which is be your user password.
+Because of this, the setup-buildenv.sh and setup-installenv.sh will call 'sudo ./setup-udev.sh' and you will most likely be prompted for a password.
+This password is your user account password.
 If you do not have sudo access to your machine, you will need to run the setup-udev.sh script as root and also be sure that pip is installed by calling 'apt install python-pip' as root.

 First download the scripts: